Posted May 2017 by Melissa Abraham-Smith

-Car and vehicle financing, on the other hand, provides one of the cheapest ways to finance your next vehicle, with the added peace of mind of clear terms and conditions.
+Car finance, on the other hand, provides one of the cheapest ways to finance your next vehicle, with the added peace of mind of clear terms and conditions.
 The process is easy, too.
 You simply apply for a personal loan, and then use the funds to pay for your purchase.

 A personal loan isn’t just cheaper, it also removes the temptation to up your spending on the day, and ensures you’re not stuck with the fine print of a dealership finance deal.
 Instead, you can take much needed time beforehand to carefully weigh up your options, find the best rates, and nail down the terms, length, and rate of your loan long before you set foot in a dealership or hit ‘Buy!’ on TradeMe.